jjranalli/nightwind/README.md

 Some examples:

-- 'bg-white', in night mode becomes 'bg-black'
+- 'bg-white' in night mode becomes 'bg-black'
-- 'bg-red-100', in night mode becomes 'bg-red-900'
+- 'bg-red-100' in night mode becomes 'bg-red-900'
-- 'hover:text-indigo-200', in night mode becomes 'hover:text-indigo-800'
+- 'placeholder-gray-200' in night mode becomes 'placeholder-gray-800'
-- 'sm:border-blue-300', in night mode becomes 'sm:border-blue-700'
+- 'hover:text-indigo-300' in night mode becomes 'hover:text-indigo-700'
-- 'xl:hover:bg-purple-400', in night mode becomes 'xl:hover:bg-purple-600
+- 'sm:border-blue-400' in night mode becomes 'sm:border-blue-600'
+- 'xl:hover:bg-purple-500' in night mode remains 'xl:hover:bg-purple-500'

 Note: As a reminder, the sum between classes is always 1000.
 That also means that the '-500' colors will not change when switching into night-mode.

 Nightwind is responsive by default, so it supports tailwind breakpoints.
-But in order to allow pseudo-variants make sure to configure up the 'nightwind' variant, as described in the installation section.
+But in order to allow pseudo-variants make sure to configure the 'nightwind' variant, as described in the installation section.

 ### Configuration